isaacwilliams/losing-games-blog/src/pages/2018-12-14-gods/index.md

 | 16-17 | Castle        | Deeply ingrained into everyday life  | On every corner                   |
 | 18    | Mountain      | Unceasing rituals                    | Settlements are just huge shrines |

+**Optional rule for more variety:** First roll, 3d6 for HD.
+Then calculate a -3 to +3 bonus from the HD as if it were a regular stat.
+Roll 3d6 for Size, Rituals and Shrines individually, applying this bonus to the rolls.

 ### God details

+#### Domain

+This is what the god has control over within its realm.
+Gods have a great interest in the control and preservation of the things within it's domain.
+This also is a guide as to form of the god's blessings and wrath.

 #### Rituals